-3 "(b) AUTHORITY AND FUNCTIONS.-The Board shall 4 have authority to review any discretionary decision of a 5 consular officer with respect to an alien concerning the 6 denial, revocation, or cancellation of an immigrant visa of 7 someone who has the immediate relative status described 8 in section 201(2)(A)(i) and (ii); or a preference classifica-9 tion described in section 203(a).
-The review of the Board 10 shall be made upon the record for decision of the consular officer, including all documents, notes, and memoranda 11 12 filed with the consular officer, supplemented by affidavits 13 and other writings if offered by the consular officer or alien.
-Upon a showing that the decision of the consular 14 15 official is contrary to the preponderance of the evidence, the Board shall have authority to overrule, or remand for 16 further consideration, the decision of such consular officer.
-17 18 "(c) PROCEDURE.-Proceedings before the Board 19 shall be in accordance with such regulations, not incon-20sistent with this Act and sections 556 and 557 of title 21 5, United States Code, as the Secretary of State shall pre-22 scribe.
-Such regulations shall include requirements that fined in subsection (d) shall be given notice of the availability of the review process and the necessary steps to request such review;
+- 1 be consular officers.
+The Secretary shall designate a mem- - 2 ber who shall be chairperson of the Board. - 3 "(b) AUTHORITY AND FUNCTIONS.-The Board shall - 4 have authority to review any discretionary decision of a - 5 consular officer with respect to an alien concerning the - 6 denial, revocation, or cancellation of an immigrant visa of - 7 someone who has the immediate relative status described - 8 in section 201(2)(A)(i) and (ii); or a preference classifica- - 9 tion described in section 203(a).
+The review of the Board - 10 shall be made upon the record for decision of the consular - 11 officer, including all documents, notes, and memoranda - 12 filed with the consular officer, supplemented by affidavits - 13 and other writings if offered by the consular officer or - 14 alien.
+Upon a showing that the decision of the consular - 15 official is contrary to the preponderance of the evidence, - 16 the Board shall have authority to overrule, or remand for - 17 further consideration, the decision of such consular officer. - 18 "(c) Procedure.-Proceedings before the Board - 19 shall be in accordance with such regulations, not incon- - 20 sistent with this Act and sections 556 and 557 of title - 21 5, United States Code, as the Secretary of State shall pre- - 22 scribe.
+Such regulations shall include requirements that - 23 provide that- - 24 "(1) at the time of any decision of a consular - officer under subsection (b), the interested party de-